cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 * John has reached rank 55 in our title
 * John has received the following achievements on his profile:
   * Achievement A
-  * Achievement B&#x20;
+  * Achievement B
   * Achievement C
 * John has unilateral ownership of rare and unique items in this game:
   * NFT Blue Leopard skin for GG-B67
   * NFT Navy-blue 49145 player skin
   * NFT  8676 Custom stock

-In this instance, the [Verifiable Credential](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/#what-is-a-verifiable-credential) gives John a way to prove that he owns these items, easily, and he is able to showcase his profile and in-game assets in compatible wallets and third-party games.&#x20;
+In this instance, the [Verifiable Credential](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/#what-is-a-verifiable-credential) gives John a way to prove that he owns these items, easily, and he is able to showcase his profile and in-game assets in compatible wallets and third-party games.

 ![DigiPlay issues Verifiable Credential to John Smith, anchored on cheqd mainnet](<../../.gitbook/assets/John Smith - Issuer issues VC to John.png>)

 Since without a Verifiable Credential, John will lose these in-game assets he has earnt, he is happy to pay a $15,00 one-time fee to get a verifiable digital copy of his assets in order to hold them unilaterally in a digital wallet, data vault or secure enclave on his PC, games console, or mobile phone.

-Before John is able to receive the Verifiable Credential, in the background the price of $CHEQ is equated to $15.00 USD, and is transferred to DigiPlay's wallet address.&#x20;
+Before John is able to receive the Verifiable Credential, in the background the price of $CHEQ is equated to $15.00 USD, and is transferred to DigiPlay's wallet address.

 John receives the Verifiable Credential once the payment has been successfully completed.